 Product marketing and fashion Over 50

-How many times have you been frustrated shopping for clothes because stores cater to young women under 30 who wear a size zero?
-As a blogger who looks for brands that offer attractive clothing for Baby Boomer women, it’s not always easy.
-Banner ads feature young models with tiny waistlines, sleeveless blouses, and short skirts.
+How many times have you been frustrated shopping for clothes because stores cater to young women under 30 who wear size zero?
+I always look for brands that offer attractive clothing for mature women who don’t always have perfect figures, That’s not always easy, though.
+Most banner ads feature young models with tiny waistlines, sleeveless blouses, and short skirts.
 It’s rare to find one with a stylish older woman that doesn’t look matronly.

-You can walk around a mall in circles and never find a sophisticated outfit that fits or would inspire you to drop a load of cash to buy it.
+You can walk for miles in the mall and never find a sophisticated outfit that fits or is flattering.
 It’s not that stylish clothes don’t exist for older women, but you have to search high and low to find something that isn’t dowdy or silly.
 I’m not one to go for sweaters with pumpkins or baggy “grandma” pants.

 Online shopping makes it easier to find what you’re looking for because you can search for specific features like ¾ length sleeves, midi skirts, long tunics, or comfortable shoes.
-I’m sure Baby Boomer women like Diane Keaton, or Meg Ryan have no trouble finding clothes because they never gain an inch, but the majority of us, who are not content to live in jeans and sweatpants, would love more variety to choose from.
+I’m sure older women like Diane Keaton, or Meg Ryan have no trouble shopping for clothes because they never gain an inch, but the majority of us, who are not content to live in jeans and sweatpants, are looking for more variety to choose from.

-I’m not saying we don’t pee our pants, especially when we laugh, but I don’t see Baby Boomer women getting excited about incontinence products or walk-in tubs.
-I can’t tell you how many times I’ve received emails from product marketing brands who think that just because I write for women over 50, that’s what my audience wants.
-We may be “officially” seniors, but we’re still active, engaged, love to travel, and even find romance.
+I’m not saying we don’t pee our pants, especially when we laugh, but I don’t see us getting excited about incontinence products or walk-in tubs.
+I can’t tell you how many times I get pitches from advertisers pitching elderly products.
+They think that because I write for women over 50, that’s what my audience wants.
+We may be “officially” seniors, but we’re still active, engaged, love to travel, and some of us are even looking for romance.

 Don’t sell us your snake-oil.
 One thing I’ve found in the over-50-market is a proliferation of products that claim to heal every ill from leaky gut to forgetfulness.
-Ads pop up every time we land on Facebook that ends up leading us to long videos hawking weight loss pills or cures for indigestion.
-Most of these products are expensive and ineffective.
-Baby Boomers want the facts, clearly, and truthfully.
+Ads pop up every time we land on Facebook that takes us to long videos hawking weight loss pills or cures for indigestion.
+Most of these products are expensive and not very effective.
+Older women want the facts, clearly, and truthfully.
 We don’t appreciate being lied to and don’t want to waste our retirement income on useless crap.

 Older French and Italian women dress elegantly and are revered as fashion consumers.
 If you’re looking for a fabulous outfit you may have to go to Europe to find it.